tylin/coco-caption/README.md

-## Work in progress
-This repository is supposed to provide Python 3 support for the caption evaluation metrics used for the MS COCO dataset.

-The code is derived from the original repository that supports Python 2.7: https://github.com/tylin/coco-caption
-The goal of this implementation is to be compatible with the COCO API that works under Python 3: https://github.com/cocodataset/cocoapi

-**Python 3 support is not yet implemented!** This message will be updated once it is fully functional.

 Microsoft COCO Caption Evaluation
 ===================

 Evaluation codes for MS COCO caption generation.

+## Description ##
+This repository provides Python 3 support for the caption evaluation metrics used for the MS COCO dataset.

+The code is derived from the original repository that supports Python 2.7: https://github.com/tylin/coco-caption.
+Caption evaluation depends on the COCO API that natively supports Python 3 (see Requirements).

 ## Requirements ##
-- java 1.8.0
+- Java 1.8.0
-- python 2.7
+- Python 3 (tested on Python 3.6)
+- pycocotools (COCO Python API): https://github.com/cocodataset/cocoapi

 ## Files ##
 ./
-- cocoEvalCapDemo.py (demo script)

-./annotation
-- captions_val2014.json (MS COCO 2014 caption validation set)
-- Visit MS COCO [download](http://mscoco.org/dataset/#download) page for more details.

-./results
-- captions_val2014_fakecap_results.json (an example of fake results for running demo)
-- Visit MS COCO [format](http://mscoco.org/dataset/#format) page for more details.

-./pycocoevalcap: The folder where all evaluation codes are stored.
 - evals.py: The file includes COCOEavlCap class that can be used to evaluate results on COCO.
 - tokenizer: Python wrapper of Stanford CoreNLP PTBTokenizer
 - bleu: Bleu evalutation codes